AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 Use the following procedure to associate an experience with an audience when using AEM targeting (or Adobe Target experience targeting):

-1. Click or tap the drop-down arrow next in the audience box that is mapped to the experience.
+1. Select the drop-down arrow next in the audience box that is mapped to the experience.
-1. (Optional) Click or tap **Edit** and then type a keyword to search for the desired segment.
+1. (Optional) Select **Edit** and then type a keyword to search for the desired segment.
-1. In the list of audiences, select the audience and click or tap **OK**.
+1. In the list of audiences, select the audience and select **OK**.

 ### If you are using A/B Testing (Adobe Target) {#if-you-are-using-a-b-testing-adobe-target}